oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 Which Java environment should be used to run this example?
 ```

-On TEST1 vector store you will experience with the main params set in that way, these kind of answers:
+On TEST1 vector store you will try with the main params set in the following way, how will change the quality of the answers.

   * LLM:gpt-4o-mini
   * TopK: 4
   * Search Type: Similarity